DataDog/integrations-extras/upstash/README.md

 * AI development
 * WebAssembly and other environments where HTTP is preferred over TCP connections

-Upstash can push calculated metrics into Datadog to:

-* Through Upstash integration you will be able to add Upstash metrics to your centralized monitoring stack and gain a more comprehensive view
+With this integration, Upstash pushes calculated metrics to centralize your monitoring stack and gain a comprehensive view of your data including:

-* Upstash will achieve this by submitting in the following metrics:
     * Hit/Miss Rate
     * Read/Write Latency (p99)
     * Keyspace